obaland/vfiler.vim/README.md

 # vfiler.vim
 vfiler is a file manager written in Vim script.

-vfiler は、Vimスクリプトで記述されたファイルマネージャープラグインです。

 ## Concept
 - **File manager**